-A leading expert on the use of references to the Brazilian slums in the branding of luxury items, Adriana is the author of Favelization, a book published by the Smithsonian Institution.
-She is currently associate executive producer of a street art exhibit in Germany and leads the creation of a new boutique hotel in upstate NY dedicated to creative placemaking.
+A leading expert on the use of references to the Brazilian slums in the branding of luxury items, Adriana is the author of Favelization: The Imaginary Brazil in Contemporary Film, Fashion, and Design, a book originally published by the Cooper Hewitt, National Design Museum (Smithsonian Institution).
+She is currently working on a new book, Rebranding Pot, about the changing aesthetics of the marijuana industry.

 As someone passionate about the intersection of culture, technology and business, Adriana has built a reputation as a fierce project manager who delights in managing complex analogue and digital projects, legal transactions, exhibit design, digital research, and public speaking.
 She is able to apply the discipline and drafting skills developed as a corporate lawyer to cultural, real estate and tech-related projects.

-Previously, Adriana worked for the Obama Administration as the Senior Advisor to the Senior Deputy Chairman of the National Endowment for the Arts; Curatorial Assistant & Digital Strategist at the Museum of Arts and Design; Teaching Assistant at Parsons The New School for Design; Curatorial Fellow at the Cooper Hewitt Museum; and Acting Assistant General Counsel at the Guggenheim Museum.
+Adriana is currently engaged in projects in New York City and the Catskills.
+Previously, she worked for the Obama Administration as the Senior Advisor to the Senior Deputy Chairman of the National Endowment for the Arts; Curatorial Assistant & Digital Strategist at the Museum of Arts and Design; Teaching Assistant at Parsons The New School for Design; Curatorial Fellow at the Cooper Hewitt Museum; and Acting Assistant General Counsel at the Guggenheim Museum.
 Prior to her life as a design entrepreneur, Adriana was a corporate lawyer at Simpson Thacher & Bartlett, focused on Brazilian IPOs.

 Adriana has been a featured speaker at the Museo Amparo, Brown University, Parsons The New School For Design, Queens College/CUNY, General Assembly, The Line, Zona Maco México Arte Contemporáneo, University of Hong Kong, and Virginia Commonwealth University.